-• • • Increase the number of patients recorded as smokers at booking/admission and offered referral to smoking cessation services • • • 2.
-Increase the number of community pharmacies offering a Level 3 Enhanced Scheme for Smoking Cessation and to support all participating pharmacies to increase the numbers of smokers accessing the service • • • 3.
-Reduce smoking incidence across UHB hospital sites by actively challenging smokers • • • associated with tobacco smoking
+Increase the number of patients recorded as smokers at booking/admission and offered referral to smoking cessation services

+2. Increase the number of community pharmacies offering a Level 3 Enhanced Scheme for Smoking Cessation and to • support all participating pharmacies to increase the • • • numbers of smokers accessing the service 3.
+Reduce smoking incidence across UHB hospital sites by actively challenging smokers and enforcing action as set out in changes in legislation (when the Public Health • • • (Wales) Act changes take effect)